 Student Learning Outcomes

-- Have the ability to read, understand, and use scientific literature.
+- Search, read, understand and use scientific literature

 The emphasis of this program is coursework.
 Non-thesis M.S. students are required to complete a minimum of 31 credit hours of graduate-level coursework.
 Non-thesis M.S.
 Students are required to complete:

-Students who receive a grade of C+ (2.3) or less in more than two courses applicable to the M.S. program, or who have a cumulative grade-point average of less than 3.0 on courses applicable toward the M.S. degree after completing 18 or more credit hours of such courses, will be terminated from the degree program.
+Students who receive a grade of C+ or lower in more than two courses applicable to the M.S. program or who have a cumulative grade-point average of less than 3.0 on courses applicable toward the M.S. degree after completing 18 or more credit hours of such courses, will be terminated from the degree program.
 Grades received for CHEM 5590 and any undergraduate-level courses are not included in the minimum GPA calculation.